ricardoalcocer/ricardoalcocer/README.md

 # Hi there 👋

-I'm **Ricardo "Alco" Alcocer** — a computer scientist, software engineer, former Developer Relations leader, writer, guitarist, and lifelong builder from **Puerto Rico**, currently living in **Mexico City**.
+I'm **Ricardo "Alco" Alcocer** — a computer scientist, software engineer, former Developer Relations leader, writer, guitarist, and lifelong builder from **Puerto Rico**.

 I've been writing software professionally since **1996** and still wake up excited to learn something new.